 - The Bad: The creative potential of the software is limited

-Strictly for hobbyists looking to dip their toes in the cutting waters, the Sizzix Big Shot is a cute little machine that can be used to make cards, invitations, scrapbook pages, home décor, fashion, altered art and quilting.
+The Sizzix Big Shot is a powerful little machine that can be used to make cards, invitations, scrapbook pages, home décor, fashion, altered art and quilting.
 It has a huge community.
 Seriously, h-u-g-e.

 This cult hero of the die-cutting world is just as useful for embossing as it is for slicing through materials (of which it can handle plenty, including all types of vinyl).